jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 ## An Intents Marketplace

 In the flow I described, the user expects a specific processor to fulfill their intent.
 In future versions of the protocol, this won't be required.
 Users will be able to create processor-agnostic intents on-chain.
-Processor's will bid to fulfill the intent, and the processor with the winning bid will get the job.
+Processors will bid to fulfill the intent, and the processor with the winning bid will get the job.
 This creates a Google-Ads-like marketplace which increases competition between processors and results in better pricing for users.

 ## Kicking The Tires

-In this section I'll try to provide a balanced perspective of the protocol by listing potential hurdles.
+In this section I'll try to provide a balanced perspective by listing aspects that might hinder adoption of the protocol.

 ### Security